feature-creature/mountaineer-bio/index.md

 ## Mountaineer Bio
 The journey of discovering, developing, and commercializing a new medicine is a long and sometimes arduous one.
 Mountaineer Bio LLC helps sponsors navigate the challenging terrain associated with advancing novel treatments, primarily for infectious diseases and immunological disorders.

-## Services
+## Core Specialty Services
 Mountaineer Bio provides specialty services supporting discovery, development, and life cycle management of treatments for infectious diseases and immunologic disorders.

+### Translational Research

+* Integrated, strategic approach to supporting Investigational New Drug Applications (IND)/Clinical Trial Authorizations (CTA) to New Drug Application (NDA) or Biological Licensing Application (BLA)
+* Study design and oversight of in vitro and preclinical efficacy models
+* Novel endpoints, biomarkers, and companion diagnostics in early and late phase clinical trials
+* Contract Research Laboratory/Organization (CRL/CRO) selection and study design
+* Engagement with funding agencies

 ### Business Strategy

-* Scientific engagement for Life Cycle Management
 * Target Product Profile (TPP) and Asset Product Profile (AAP)
-* R&D organization and governance processes
+* Development and optimization of R&D organization and governance processes
 * Due Diligence Reviews

-### Translational Research

-* Study design and oversight of *in vitro* and preclinical efficacy models supporting Investigational New Drug Applications (IND)/Clinical Trial Authorizations (CTA) to New Drug Application (NDA) or Biological Licensing Application (BLA)
-* Biomarker and companion diagnostics in early and late phase clinical trials
-* Contract Research Laboratory/Organization (CRL/CRO) selection and study design
+* Scientific engagement with Medical Affairs and Commercial organizations to augment Life Cycle Management

 ### Authorship, Data Interpretation & Integration